What is funeral cover insurance and how much does it cost?

 In terms of paying for your funeral cover, there are a few ways to your plan might work:

-• Lump sum – you pay the full amount upfront, which means your loved ones won’t have to make up for the shortfall.
+- Lump sum: you pay the full amount upfront, which means your loved ones won’t have to make up for the shortfall.

-• 12 months – this lets you spread the cost but minimises the risk that your family will need to pay the difference if you die early.
+- 12 months: this lets you spread the cost but minimises the risk that your family will need to pay the difference if you die early.

-• Pay monthly for up to 30 years – some plans let you pay in very small instalments, which can make it easier to manage.
+- Pay monthly for up to 30 years: some plans let you pay in very small instalments, which can make it easier to manage.
 Again, your family will have to cover any outstanding amount.

 Most providers allow you to take out a plan once you reach 50, but some plans are available for people much younger.

-What exactly does funeral insurance cover?
+What does funeral insurance cover?

-All funeral plans cover the services of a funeral director, including care and transport of the deceased, and a coffin.
 Some plans also cover visiting the deceased in a chapel of rest, doctor’s fees, crematorium fees and the costs of hiring a minister or celebrant.

-Funeral insurance can be used whether you want a burial or cremation.
-However, burial is typically more expensive, and the costs of the plot and a headstone, as well as catering for a wake, are generally not covered by the insurance – so these are significant sums that need to be paid at the time.
+However, burial is typically more expensive, and the costs of the plot and a headstone, as well as catering for a wake, are generally not covered by the insurance, so these are significant sums that need to be paid at the time and usually out of pocket.

 How much does funeral insurance cost?

 Funeral insurance companies may gradually increase premiums if you’re spreading the cost.
-Because the plan is designed to protect you against the rising costs of funerals, they may want you to pay more each year to keep up with inflation.
+As the plan is designed to protect you against the rising costs of funerals, they may want you to pay more each year to keep up with inflation.

 Is funeral insurance worth it?

 Funeral insurance can give you peace of mind that your loved ones won’t be left with a hefty funeral bill they can’t afford.
-However, it may not necessarily be the best way to fund your funeral in advance.
-Here are the main pros and cons.

 Advantages of funeral insurance

-• Inflation protected – even if funeral expenses have risen by the time you die, your family won’t need to pay the difference.
+- Inflation protected: even if funeral expenses have risen by the time you die, your family won’t need to pay the difference.

-• Free from inheritance tax – because it is an insurance policy, the claim won’t count as part of your estate.
+- Free from inheritance tax: because it is an insurance policy, the claim won’t count as part of your estate.
 It shouldn’t be included in a care home assessment, either.

-• Helps with cash flow – while your family is going through the probate process and waiting for distributions from your estate, the plan can cover the payment needed for your funeral, which may be soon after your death.
+- Helps with cash flow: while your family is going through the probate process and waiting for distributions from your estate, the plan can cover the payment needed for your funeral, which may be soon after your death.

-• No waiting period – you don’t usually need to reach a threshold before you’re covered (but do check the policy wording).
+- No waiting period: you don’t usually need to reach a threshold before you’re covered (but do check the policy wording).

-• Your money is protected – the FCA regulates funeral plans, so you have protection if your provider lets you down.
+- Your money is protected: the FCA regulates funeral plans, so you have protection if your provider lets you down.

 Disadvantages of funeral insurance

-• Not everything is covered – your family may need to pay more for certain services you or they would like.
+- Not everything is covered: your family may need to pay more for certain services you or they would like.

-• Restricted options – your plan is usually agreed based on using specific funeral directors, limiting your family’s choice.
+- Restricted options: your plan is usually agreed based on using specific funeral directors, limiting your family’s choice.
 And if the director is in high demand, they may have to wait for the funeral.

-• You might end up paying more for your funeral – if funerals are cheap in your area or the cost of funerals goes down, your plan might be more expensive than it needs to be.
+- You might end up paying more for your funeral: if funerals are cheap in your area or the cost of funerals goes down, your plan might be more expensive than it needs to be.

-Life insurance vs funeral insurance – which is better?
+Life insurance vs funeral insurance: which is better?

 Both life insurance and funeral insurance are offered with no medical assessment and can be used to cover funeral expenses.